 Introduction

-Troy Lieberman is an experienced technology lawyer whose practice spans regulatory, transactional, and litigation counsel to his clients.
-Troy advises technology and data-driven companies, from emerging startups to public companies, on data privacy, cybersecurity, artificial intelligence (AI), complex technology and commercial transactions, and related litigation.
-Drawing on significant senior in-house experience advising a high-growth text message and AI marketing platform, Troy serves as outside general counsel to innovative companies, providing practical, risk-adjusted advice.
+Troy Lieberman is an experienced technology lawyer who advises data-driven companies, from emerging startups to public companies, on regulatory, transactional, and litigation matters involving data privacy, cybersecurity, artificial intelligence (AI), and complex technology, licensing, and commercial transactions.
+Drawing on prior experience as a tech executive and in-house legal advisor at a Series E text message and AI marketing company, Troy brings an operator’s perspective and delivers practical, risk-adjusted advice to help clients innovate, scale, and manage risk.

 My focus